jjvanzon/JJs-Reference-Architecture/Code Style.md

 Reason:
 It would be nice to see the variable type in the code line instead of `var`.
-There may be a few exceptions, where var may be preferred
+There may be a few exceptions, where var may be preferred, when the type is sort of obvious, or it might be more readable.

 ##### Anonymous Types